OpenForumAI/landscape/README.md

 You could also run the `buildandrun.sh` shell script that would do that for you by doing `./buildandrun.sh`

 PS.
 You might need to make it executable first.
 If thats the case you can do `sudo chmod +x buildandrun.sh`

+## Contributing to the project
+To add a project to the landscape you should:
+- Create a local copy of the repository by doing `git clone https://github.com/OpenForumAI/landscape.git` (for example)
+- Add the `.svg` project logo to the `logos` directory
+- Add the project to the `items` list in the appropriate section in the `data.yml` file
+- Open a [pull request](https://github.com/OpenForumAI/landscape/pulls) describing what you've done